Azure/azure-sdk/docs/cpp/design.md

 {% include requirement/SHOULD id="general-namespaces-support" %} support namespaces if namespace usage is common within the language ecosystem.

-{% include requirement/MUST id="general-namespaces-naming" %} use a root namespace of the form `azure::<group>::<service>`.
+{% include requirement/MUST id="general-namespaces-naming" %} use a root namespace of the form `Azure::<Group>::<Service>`.
 All consumer-facing APIs that are commonly used should exist within this namespace.
 The namespace is comprised of three parts:

-- `azure` indicates a common prefix for all Azure services.
+- `Azure` indicates a common prefix for all Azure services.
-- `<group>` is the group for the service.
+- `<Group>` is the group for the service.
 See the list below.
-- `<service>` is the shortened service name.
+- `<Service>` is the shortened service name.

 {% include requirement/MUST id="general-namespaces-shortened-name" %} pick a shortened service name that allows the consumer to tie the package to the service being used.
 As a default, use the compressed service name.
 The namespace does **NOT** change when the branding of the product changes, so avoid the use of marketing names that may change.

 A compressed service name is the service name without spaces.
 It may further be shortened if the shortened version is well known in the community.
-For example, "Azure Media Analytics" would have a compressed service name of `media_analytics`, whereas "Azure Service Bus" would become `service_bus`.
+For example, "Azure Media Analytics" would have a compressed service name of `MediaAnalytics`, whereas "Azure Service Bus" would become `ServiceBus`.

-{% include requirement/MUST id="general-namespaces-approved-list" %} use the following list as the group of services (if the target language supports namespaces):
+{% include requirement/MUST id="general-namespaces-approved-list" %} use the following list as the group of services:

-{% include tables/data_namespaces.md %}
+{% include tables/data_namespaces_pascal_case.md %}

 If the client library does not seem to fit into the group list, contact the [Architecture Board] to discuss the namespace requirements.

-{% include requirement/MUST id="general-namespaces-mgmt" %} place the management (Azure Resource Manager) API in the `management` group.
-Use the grouping `<AZURE>::management::<group>::<service>` for the namespace.
+{% include requirement/MUST id="general-namespaces-mgmt" %} place the management (Azure Resource Manager) API in the `Management` group.
+Use the grouping `Azure::Management::<Group>::<Service>` for the namespace.
 Since more services require control plane APIs than data plane APIs, other namespaces may be used explicitly for control plane only.
 Data plane usage is by exception only.
 Additional namespaces that can be used for control plane SDKs include:

-{% include tables/mgmt_namespaces.md %}
+{% include tables/mgmt_namespaces_pascal_case.md %}

 Many `management` APIs do not have a data plane because they deal with management of the Azure account.
-Place the management library in the `<AZURE>.management` namespace.
-For example, use `azure::management::costanalysis` instead of `azure::management::management::costanalysis`.
+Place the management library in the `Azure::Management` namespace.
+For example, use `Azure::Management::CostAnalysis` instead of `Azure::Management::Management::CostAnalysis`.

 {% include requirement/MUSTNOT id="general-namespaces-similar-names" %} choose similar names for clients that do different things.

 {% include requirement/MUST id="general-namespaces-registration" %} register the chosen namespace with the [Architecture Board].
 Open an issue to request the namespace.
 See [the registered namespace list](registered_namespaces.html) for a list of the currently registered namespaces.

+> TODO: How do we link to a PascalCase version of registered_namespaces.html ?

 ### Example Namespaces

 Here are some examples of namespaces that meet these guidelines:

-- `azure::data::cosmos`
+- `Azure::Data::Cosmos`
-- `azure::identity::active_directory`
+- `Azure::Identity::ActiveDirectory`
-- `azure::iot::device_provisioning`
+- `Azure::Iot::DeviceProvisioning`
-- `azure::storage::blobs`
+- `Azure::Storage::Blobs`
-- `azure::messaging::notification_hubs` (the client library for Notification Hubs)
+- `Azure::Messaging::NotificationHubs` (the client library for Notification Hubs)
-- `azure::management::messaging::notification_hubs` (the management library for Notification Hubs)
+- `Azure::Management::Messaging::NotificationHubs` (the management library for Notification Hubs)

 Here are some namespaces that do not meet the guidelines:

-- `microsoft::azure::CosmosDB` (not in the `Azure` namespace and does not use grouping, uses capital letters)
+- `microsoft::azure::CosmosDB` (not in the `Azure` namespace and does not use grouping, uses lowercase letters)
-- `azure::mixed_reality::kinect` (the grouping is not in the approved list)
+- `azure::mixed_reality::kinect` (the grouping is not in the approved list and uses snake_case)
-- `azure::iot::iot_hub::device_provisioning` (too many levels in the group)
+- `Azure::Iot::IotHub::DeviceProvisioning` (too many levels in the group)

 ## Naming conventions